kings-cs/CS380-F17-LampronChet/README.md

 	<br>1.You can close the program with the normal x, the close menu option, or alt-f4.

 IV.
 Bugs:
-	<br>About is implemented, but only displays the raw text currently.
-Raw text link must be updated often, when not updated the program will not run.
-This feature has been removed until a permanent solution is found.
+	<br>This feature has been removed until a permanent solution is found.
 	<br>.gif will only display the first frame in the file.
 	<br>Saving without a file type does not make PNG, please specify the file type in the name.
 	<br> Red eye blanks out the image.
 Reducing redness does not work.
+RED EYE REMOVAL IS NOT FUNCTIONAL.
+PLEASE DO NOT USE.

 V. Runtime chart: